The cheapest architecture is the one you understand well enough to push.

 A dedicated I/O task must be ruthlessly focused on I/O. Offloading CPU-bound work to an I/O task can inadvertently re-serialize your application logic and become a new bottleneck.

-1. The handler in handlers/auth.rs to do the work:
+The handler now does the generation work:

 pub async fn device_code(